kjkostlan/Waterworks/readme.md

 3. Simplified module path handling, for example to import Python code from an external folder.
 4. More convenient file_io functions.
 5. Basic IP address wrangling features.
 This does NOT include creating/destroying vm and other heavy cloud operations.
 Skythonic does that.

+Note: Most tests for this package are in Skythonic and Termpylus; implementing direct tests here may not be worth it given how much this project interfaces with the external world.